- Smile homes

 6. Replace lights:

 More the number of lights, the more heat they release.
 Yellow lights tend to release more heat so it is advisable to replace these with white lights.
 Replace these yellow lights with LEDs and CFLs as they are more eco-friendly.
 Since the sun is out for a longer period of time, avoid using artificial lighting- this will not only help you save up on electricity but also keep your indoor spaces free of heat emitted from lights.
+It is also advisable to service air conditioners on regular intervals to keep your home cool this summer.

 7. Switch off appliances: